PyLops/pyproximal/joss/paper.md

 As such, `PyProximal` can be ultimately described as a light-weight extension of `PyLops` that users of the former can very easily learn and use in short time and with minimal additional effort.

-`PyProximal` was designed to be used by both researchers and students in applied mathematics and engineering courses.
-It has already been featured in a number of scientific publications XX and in a graduate-level course on inverse problems XX.
-As the adoption of the library grows across many disciplies, we believe that `PyProximal` will enable exciting scientific discoveries in a variety of scientific problems with societal impact.

 # Mathematical framework